McGill University School of Computer Science

-The School of Computer Science (SOCS) is an academic department in the Faculty of Science at McGill University in Montreal, Quebec, Canada.
-The school is the second most funded computer science department in Canada.
-It currently has 34 faculty members, 60 Ph.D. students and 100 Master's students.
+The School of Computer Science is an academic department in the Faculty of Science at McGill University in Montreal, Quebec, Canada.
+The School is the second most funded computer science department in Canada.
+As of 2024, it has 46 faculty members, 60 Ph.D. students and 100 Master's students.

 History

-The creation of a Computer Science organization was led by Chair of Electrical Engineering (and later Dean of Engineering) George Lee (John) d'Ombrain.
-He is credited with bringing the first computer to McGill University in 1958.
+Computer science as a field of study was pioneered at McGill University by George Lee (John) d'Ombrain, then Chair of Electrical Engineering, who is credited with bringing the first computer to McGill in 1958.
 The first graduate student in computing at McGill University was Gerald Ratzer, who arrived from Cambridge in September 1964.
 There he pursued an M.Sc. in the Faculty of Graduate Sciences, under the supervision of David Thorpe, Director of the McGill Computing Centre.
 The School of Computer Science was formally created in 1969.

 Computer Science was originally housed in Burnside Hall, which was built in 1970.
 It is notable for containing the Computing Centre, which contributed funds to Computer Science faculty such as Timothy Howard Merrett.
 The School moved into the McConnell Building in 1988.

-The use of the term "School" was to reinforce the idea of independence from the Faculty of Engineering.
+The term "School" was used to reinforce the idea of independence from the Faculty of Engineering.
 Over the years, the School of Computer Science continued to face difficulties over sharing resources such as academic slots, teaching assistants, and space with their Engineering peers.
 This was partly due to cross-appointments of faculty from Electrical Engineering, leaving Computer Science understaffed.
-There were also concerns amongst engineers that Computer Science was not a professional discipline, and that students would choose Computer Science over Engineering, lowering the amount of funding available.
-This led to engineers pressuring the School not to have major and master's degrees for a long time.
-The minor in Computer Science was created in 1978 with the undergraduate program following in 1979; however, the major program was not created until 1990.
+A minor in Computer Science was created in 1978 with the undergraduate program following in 1979; however, the major program was not created until 1990.
 Eventually, a heated debate between Dean Dealy of the Faculty of Engineering and Dean Shaver of the Faculty of Science in 1995 led to the School moving to Science in 1997.